kaankoken/ci-template/README.md

 You need to get `Github App` two fields of information to set repository's secret previously select.

 - App-Id
-- Client-Secret
+- private-key

 Add those to repository secret as

 - APP_ID = App_id
-- APP = Client-Secret
+- APP = private-key